 How to connect between terminals at Heathrow Airport

-London Heathrow Airport (LHR) currently has four separate and active terminals:
+London Heathrow Airport (LHR) currently has four separate and active terminals that, during pandemic times, are being used as follows:

-- Terminal 2 — Home to Star Alliance airlines like Singapore Airlines, Lufthansa, United and Air Canada
+- Terminal 2 — Home to Star Alliance airlines such as Singapore Airlines, Lufthansa, United and Air Canada as well as Aer Lingus and JetBlue.

-- Terminal 3 — Home to most Oneworld airlines like Qantas, American Airlines, Cathay Pacific and Japan Airlines, as well as some British Airways flights, and Virgin Atlantic, Delta and Emirates
+- Terminal 3 — Home to most Oneworld airlines like Qantas, most American Airlines (excluding New York-JFK services), Cathay Pacific and Japan Airlines, as well as Virgin Atlantic, Emirates and SkyTeam airlines including Air France, KLM and Delta.

-- Terminal 5 — Home to most British Airways flights and Iberia
+- Terminal 5 — Home to British Airways, Qatar Airways, Iberia and American Airlines New York-JFK services.

 If you have a connection in the same terminal, such as from one Star Alliance flight to another, this should be a fairly straightforward process to transfer ‘airside’ without entering the country or passing through immigration.
 You simply follow signs to transfers, pass through transit security in the same terminal and walk back into the departure lounge area for your next flight.